bcipolli/bcipolli.github.io/government.md

 </p>

 <p>
-  I am working with the San Diego, San Francisco and Oakland Code for America brigades to make these connections for city (and hopefully county) elections in our cities.
-Our <a class="title" href="">"Open Disclosure" project</a> is <a href="">open-source</a> and extensible to any city in California.
+  I worked with the San Diego, San Francisco and Oakland Code for America brigades to make these connections for city (and hopefully county) elections in our cities.
+Our <a class="title" href="https://github.com/opensandiego/opendisclosure">"Open Disclosure" project</a> is open source and extensible to any city in California.
 </p>